CircleCI-Public/cimg-go/README.md

 `<go-version>` - The version of Go to use.
 This can be a full SemVer point release (such as `1.12.7`) or just the minor release (such as `1.12`).
 If you use the minor release tag, it will automatically point to future patch updates as they are released by the Go Team.
-For example, the tag `1.13` points to GO v1.13 now, but when the next release comes out, it will point to Go v1.13.1.
+For example, the tag `1.13` points to Go v1.13 now, but when the next release comes out, it will point to Go v1.13.1.

 `[-variant]` - Variant tags, if available, can optionally be used.
 Once the Node.js variant is available, it could be used like this: `cimg/go:1.13-node`.